rajansagarwal/gardening/content/notes/home/navigate.md

 - I'm still trying to figure out a way to create a distinction between links that point to an outside page and links that are within the website.

 ### Using the Related Notes/ Backlinks 🛀
 - At the bottom of the page is the **Related Notes** section.
 These contain all the notes in which the **current note is mentioned**.
-They're all clickable too! 🖱
+They're all clickable too! 🐭
-- This is especially useful for my [points of reference.](moc/por.md)

 ### Using the Interactive Graph 📈
 - The **teal circle** represents where you are within the garden of notes.
 Hovering to a certain point reveals the connections between the notes, and you can jump from one note to another from here.